 Phoenix is a very small village located in the state of New York.
-With a population of 2,212 people and two associated neighborhoods, Phoenix is the 557th largest community in New York.
-Phoenix has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 2,201 people and two associated neighborhoods, Phoenix is the 557th largest community in New York.
+Much of the housing stock in Phoenix was built prior to World War II, making it one of the older and more historic villages in the country.

 Also of interest is that Phoenix has more people living here who work in computers and math than 95% of the places in the US.

 The people who call Phoenix home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Phoenix residents report their race to be White.
+The greatest number of Phoenix residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Phoenix include German, English, Irish, Italian, and Polish.

 The most common language spoken in Phoenix is English.
 Other important languages spoken here include Italian and French Creole.